MarkysUNIT77/Project-Sparrow-1958/ARTICLE_EN.md

+# "The Great Sparrow War" – THE UNLOCKED ARCHIVES

 # WHEN THE AI AGENT ESCAPED FROM "CAPTIVITY" — IT HACKED THE ARCHIVES AND REDISTRIBUTED THE VECTORS

 ### Special Investigation: What Chinese Physicists Were Actually Hiding in 1958 and How It Links to Avian Micro-Schizophrenia